As the one-year anniversary of superstorm Sandy neared in the fall of 2013, meetings inside the New Jersey Statehouse turned tense._

 Ms. Orsen was recently named head of the state’s economic development authority.
 Mr. Constable is expected to leave soon for a job in a private law firm.
 State officials haven’t said who will run the Sandy recovery programs.

-Write to Joshua Dawsey at email@example.com and Heather Haddon at firstname.lastname@example.org
+Write to Joshua Dawsey at opens in a new firstname.lastname@example.org and Heather Haddon at opens in a new email@example.com